This Eckerson Group report recommends 10 vital steps to attain success in DataOps.READ MORE

 In the past, ML and AI were somewhat restricted to what data scientists could evaluate and test before a data engineering team could deploy into production.
 In fact, in most organizations, you had a traditional BI/analytics team and then a separate team of data scientists and yet another team for data engineering.
 Those groups and skills sets have now begun to overlap or at least work together in more thoughtful ways.

 As data sources become more complicated and AI applications expand, 2020 is set to be another year of innovation and evolution for big data.
-Read on to get the thoughts of big data and data engineering industry veterans Ramesh Menon and Todd Goldman, as they present you their five top thoughts on big data technologies in 2020.
+Read on to get the thoughts of big data and data engineering industry veteran Ramesh Menon, as he presents you his five top thoughts on big data technologies in 2020.

 As cloud-based technologies continue to develop, businesses are increasingly likely to desire a spot in the cloud.
 However, the process of moving your data integration and preparation from an on-premises solution to the cloud is more complicated and time-consuming than most care to admit.
 In addition to migrating mass amounts of existing data, companies will have to sync their data sources and platforms for several weeks to months before the shift is complete.